How to Raise a Compassionate Child

 Being considerate: Your child should learn to be tolerant of others’ faults and be considerate when they err.
 This is, after all, a reflection of a compassionate nature.
 If your child raises a hue and a cry over every tiny slip of those around him, he will come across as an inconsiderate person.

-Being empathetic: Getting into the other person’s shoes and experiencing what they feel is very essential to becoming a compassionate person.
+Being empathetic: Getting into another person’s shoes and experiencing what they feel is very essential to becoming a compassionate person.
 Let your child understand what empathy means and why it is important for her to be empathetic.
 In fact, empathy is a key trait, which lays the foundation for most other traits to be built.
 Visits to places such as old age homes, orphanages or homes for the sick will help nurture empathy in your child.

 Being conscious of feelings: Encourage your child to be an emotionally literate person.
 Let him be aware of his own as well as others’ feelings.
 Teach him to identify and understand feelings.
-Only when he is able to understand people will he be able to show his compassion for them.
+Only when he is able to understand people, will he be able to show his compassion for them.
 Build your child’s ‘emotions’ vocabulary.
 This will help him to express his feelings better and understand feelings when they are expressed.

 Being concerned: Teach your child to have concern for others’ welfare and care for them.
-Simple acts such as nurturing a plant, taking care of a pet, looking after a younger sibling, or tending to the needs of a grandparent will help develop concern in your child.
+Simple acts such as nurturing a plant, taking care of a pet, looking after a younger sibling or, tending to the needs of a grandparent will help develop concern in your child.

-Being generous: “No one has ever become poor by giving,” wrote young Anne Frank in her famous diary.
+Being generous: 'No one has ever become poor by giving', wrote young Anne Frank in her famous diary.
 Encourage generosity in your child.
-Whether it means sharing her favourite toy with a playmate or reaching out to offer gifts to the less privileged in your neighbourhood, let her savour the joy of giving.
+Whether it means sharing her favourite toy with a playmate or, reaching out to offer gifts to the less privileged in your neighbourhood, let her savour the joy of giving.

 “The purpose of life is not to be happy.
 It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well,” said the American essayist and poet Ralph Waldo Emerson.
 Let our children learn to make this difference.